sbourziq1337/Web-Reconnaissance/README.md

 # Web Reconnaissance
 -------------------------------
 The tasks of this room cover the following topics:
-> [!tip] Use this note as a seed for deeper journaling or linking insights.

 - Types of reconnaissance activities
 - WHOIS and DNS-based reconnaissance